 The introduction of the new scheme has not lead to an increase in fly tipping.

 There will be no discount depending on the time of year when you sign up to the scheme.
 If existing residents or new residents to East Renfrewshire choose to join the scheme part way through the year the charge will still be the full cost of the permit.

 The permit is issued for the household only, not to a named individual, and isn't transferrable.

-Thanks to our residents, East Renfrewshire has achieved the highest recycling rates in Scotland since 2016 and we will be disposing of all garden waste as it was before, so there will no change in our recycling performance.
+Thanks to our residents, East Renfrewshire has achieved one of the highest recycling rates in Scotland since 2016 and we will be disposing of all garden waste as it was before, so there will be no change in our recycling performance.

 Yes, any resident with a permit will be entitled to have their Christmas tree collected.